graghu782/TheLab/README.txt

 (DONE)Players can move around and shoot
 (DONE)A background that moves with the player (DONE)Characters have hitboxes
-(NOT DONE)Character animations
+(DONE)Character animations
-(NOT DONE)A multiplayer mode allowing local players on the network to play each other
+(DONE)A multiplayer mode allowing local players on the network to play each other

 Want-To-Have Features: